Dreamer2345/FlufflesRainyDay/README.md

 # FlufflesRainyDay

 Can you help fluffles get through the rain?

-## Goal!
+This pup doesent like getting their paws wet unfortunately they've gotten themselves stuck out in a storm.
 Try and avoid as many puddles as you can so that Fluffles doesent get wet!

+Written for Arduboy GameJam 5

+Graphics and Code:
+Dreamer2345 and Help for the function arrays from @Pharap

 ## EEPROM USAGE
 Index | Usage